 Choose an endowment plan

-One suggestion is to look into owning an endowment insurance plan for your child's education.
+One suggestion is to look into getting an endowment insurance plan for your child’s education.
 These are insurance plans which provide basic protection coverage and moderate returns with low risks.

 More often than not, education endowment plans have an option to attach premium waiver riders.
 These riders aim to waive off any subsequent premium payment in the event that something unfortunate happens to the parent (untimely demise or disability, for instance).

 Endowment insurance plans can yield potentially better returns than regular savings in a deposit account.
 Also, it inculcates the discipline of putting aside funds regularly towards this objective as money has to be set aside for the premium.

 Although the returns may not be as high as other investment products such as stocks and shares, endowment plans are generally considered a good option as they are less risky.

 Unlike a bank account, however, you are not able to withdraw your money as and when you please from your endowment policy.
 If you do so before the endowment policy matures, you could suffer a loss, but if you wait till the policy matures, you could potentially gain more than you paid for.